Application Deadline:2nd March 2021.

 - Apply online to the University of Oxford for one of the eligible courses as listed above.
-You must submit your application for graduate study to the University by the January deadline (10 or 24 January 2020 depending on the programme you apply to – please check the University’s guidance on application deadlines) and you must have secured a place on your chosen programme of study by the final completion date (9 March 2020).
+You must submit your application for graduate study to the University by the January deadline (8th or 22nd January 2021 depending on the programme applied to – check the University’s guidance on application deadlines) and you must have secured a place on your chosen programme of study by the final completion date (2nd March 2021).
 It would help if you select St Antony’s College in the college choice section of the application form, though this is not compulsory.

 For More Information: